KrishnaSaiChaitanya/Code-Connect/README.md

 ## 🤝 Contribute

-We welcome contributions to make Code Sync even better!
+We welcome contributions to make Code Connect even better!
 Whether you're reporting a bug, suggesting a new feature, or fixing a typo, your input is valuable to us.
 Follow the [contribution guidelines](CONTRIBUTING.md) to get started.

 ## 🌟 Support Us